 L. Lamar Wilson, a multi-genre writer and filmmaker invested in documentary poetics, is the author of Sacrilegion—the 2012 selection for the Carolina Wren Press Poetry Series, a 2013 Independent Publishers Group bronze medalist, and a 2013 Thom Gunn Award finalist—and co-author of Prime: Poetry and Conversation (Sibling Rivalry Press, 2014), with Phillip B. Williams, Rickey Laurentiis, Saeed Jones, and Darrel Alejandro Holnes.
-The Gospel Truth, a musical adaptation of Sacrilegion, was performed in Miami and Tallahassee, Fla., in 2014 and 2017, the latter time with a troupe that honors artists with cognitive and physical differences.
-The Changing Same, a collaboration with Rada Film Group that airs in PBS’s POV Shorts series this year, was a special jury prize winner at the 2018 New Orleans Film Festival and named best documentary at the Sisters of the Diaspora Reel Film Festival, an honor for Rada's Michèle Stephenson.
+The Gospel Truth, a musical adaptation of Sacrilegion, was staged in 2014 and 2017, the latter time with a troupe that honors artists with cognitive and physical differences.
+The Changing Same, a collaboration with Rada Film Group that airs in PBS’s 2019-2020 season of POV Shorts, was a special jury prize winner at the 2018 New Orleans Film Festival and named best documentary at the Sisters of the Diaspora Reel Film Festival, an honor for Rada's Michèle Stephenson.
 Vinyl nominated the poem at the film's center, “Resurrection Sunday,” for a Pushcart Prize.

-Other poems and essays have appeared or are forthcoming in The New York Times, the Academy of American Poets’ Poem-a-Day, African American Review, Black Gay Genius (2014), Bodies Built for Game: The Prairie Schooner Anthology of Contemporary Sports Writing (University of Nebraska Press, 2019), Callaloo, Crazyhorse, Furious Flower: Seeding the Future of African American Poetry (Northwestern University, 2019), jubilat, A Literary Field Guide to Southern Appalachia (UGA Press, 2019), The 100 Best African American Poems (2010), Oxford American, Race and Utopian Desire in American Literature and Society (Palgrave Macmillan, 2019), The Root/The Washington Post, and elsewhere.
+Other poems and essays have appeared in The New York Times, the Academy of American Poets’ Poem-a-Day, African American Review, Black Gay Genius (Vintage Entity P, 2014), Bodies Built for Game: The Prairie Schooner Anthology of Contemporary Sports Writing (University of Nebraska P, 2019), Callaloo, Crazyhorse, Furious Flower: Seeding the Future of African American Poetry (Northwestern University P, 2019), Interim, jubilat, A Literary Field Guide to Southern Appalachia (University of Georgia P, 2019), The 100 Best African American Poems (Sourcebooks, 2010), NPR, Oxford American, Race and Utopian Desire in American Literature and Society (Palgrave Macmillan, 2019), The Root/The Washington Post, and elsewhere.

 Wilson, a Florida A&M alumnus, has received fellowships from, among others, the Cave Canem, Ragdale, and Hurston-Wright foundations.
 He holds an MFA from Virginia Tech and a doctorate in African American and multiethnic American poetics from the University of North Carolina at Chapel Hill.
 Wilson’s recent work centers the voices and experiences of black and brown folk thriving in the rural South despite relentless, centuries-long homegrown terrorism.
-After nearly 18 years of award-winning editing in several of the nation’s top newsrooms, including the Times and the Post, Wilson teaches on the creative writing faculty at Wake Forest University and in the low-residency MFA program at Mississippi University for Women.
+After nearly 18 years of award-winning editing in several of the nation’s top newsrooms, including the Times and the Post, and appointments at Davidson College, the University of Alabama, and Wake Forest University, Wilson teaches on the creative writing faculty at Florida State University and in the low-residency MFA program at Mississippi University for Women.

 The Best American Poetry Blog, with Abdul Ali (December 2016)